 (a) a person (the ‘Complaints Officer’) to be responsible for the operation of the complaints procedure and the investigation of complaints; and

 (b) a Partner, or other senior person associated with the practice, to be responsible for the effective management of the complaints procedure and for ensuring that action is taken in the light of the outcome of any investigation.

 5. Action upon receipt of a complaint

-Complaints may be received either verbally if the Practice Manager and Reception Manager are available or need to be in writing and must be forwarded to the Complaints Officer (or his/her stand-in if the Complaints Officer is unavailable), who must:
+Complaints may be received either verbally if the Practice Manager is available or need to be in writing and must be forwarded to the Complaints Officer (or his/her stand-in if the Complaints Officer is unavailable), who must:

 - acknowledge the complaint in writing within the period of 2 working days beginning with the day on which the complaint was received.

 - provide a full response to the patient within 30 working days beginning with the day on which the complaint was received by the Complaints Officer.
 Where that is not possible, as soon as reasonably practicable, the complainant must be given a written statement of the reason for the delay and an indication of when a response will be available.

 6. Review of complaints